Married to PTSD: What is Secondary PTSD

 The challenges of these homefront warriors do not go away once their soldier spouse returns home from duty.
 Although the veteran is home with the family, they may still be detached, leaving all the family decisions to the spouse.

-The spouse not only takes care of the “normal” household burdens but now have to learn how to adapt to the veteran being a part of the family.
+The spouse not only takes care of the “normal” household burdens but now has to learn how to adapt to the veteran being a part of the family.
 Veteran spouses have been taught to watch for PTSD triggers in an attempt to prevent the veteran from disrupting the flow of family living.
 Sooner or later, the spouse loses a sense of self and becomes like the person they are trying so hard to protect, with spousal PTSD.

 How does PTSD affect children and families?